gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.IO/README.md

 Say we have a folder name `Contoso\Reports\2012\Final`.
 How do we know that it starts with `Contoso\Reports`?

-A straightforward solution would be to use string `StartsWith` function, like so:
+A straightforward solution would be to use string's `StartsWith` function, like so:

 ``` csharp
 bool IsContosoReportsFolder(string path) => path.StartsWith(@"Contoso\Reports");